 To perform manual registration of a device, you must first capture its hardware ID (also known as a hardware hash).
 Once this process has completed, the resulting hardware ID can be uploaded to the Windows Autopilot service.
 Because this process requires booting the device into Windows 10 in order to obtain the hardware ID, this is intended primarily for testing and evaluation scenarios.

 To define a device to the Windows Autopilot deployment service, a unique hardware ID for the device needs to be captured and uploaded to the service.
 While this step is ideally done by the hardware vendor (OEM, reseller, or distributor), automatically associating the device with an organization, it is also possible to do this through a harvesting process that collects the device from within a running Windows 10 version 1703 or later installation.

 The hardware ID, also commonly referred to as a hardware hash, contains several details about the device, including its manufacturer, model, device serial number, hard drive serial number, and many other attributes that can be used to uniquely identify that device.

 Note that the hardware hash also contains details about when it was generated, so it will change each time it is generated.
-When the Windows Autopilot Deployment Service attempts to match a device, it considers changes like that, as well as more substantial changes such as a new hard drive, and is still able to match successfully.
-But substantial changes to the hardware, such as motherboard replacement, would not match, so the device would need to be re-uploaded.
+When the Windows Autopilot deployment service attempts to match a device, it considers changes like that, as well as more substantial changes such as a new hard drive, and is still able to match successfully.
+But substantial changes to the hardware, such as a motherboard replacement, would not match, so a new hash would need to be generated and uploaded.